 "Why are we even thinking of expanding oil drilling in the Atlantic when we've seen its detrimental effects in the Gulf of Mexico?" she asks.
 "Congress has done nothing in order to ensure another Deepwater Horizon doesn't happen in the Gulf or elsewhere.
 They've passed no law to make drilling safer.
 They seem to have spill amnesia, and they continue to do the same things that will get us into another mess."

 In support of the testing, the oil industry and Florida business associations have voiced the usual arguments: energy independence and national security, but especially the promise of jobs and lucre.
-"We can create more jobs and generate more revenue if allowed to responsibly develop and produce — here in the United States — more of the oil and natural gas we need," Chris Verlander, president of corporate development for the Associated Industries of Florida, told the BOEM in 2012.
+"We can create more jobs and generate more revenue if allowed to responsibly develop and produce — here in the United States — more of the oil and natural gas we need," Chris Verlander, president of corporate development for the Associated Industries of Florida, told the BOEM

 Neil Armingeon, the Matanzas Riverkeeper, questions the push to drill for oil at a time when the U.S. should be looking at alternative energy.
 Fossil fuels, after all, are the primary drivers of climate change.